Facility Map & Accessibility

 - Pets or emotional support animals will not be admitted to the National Aviary under any circumstances.

-- To ensure the safety of our birds in the free-flight rooms, guests with service animals are required to be accompanied by an associate of the National Aviary for the duration of their visit and agree to remain out of habitats and other restricted areas.
+- To ensure the safety of our birds in the free-flight rooms, guests with service animals are required to be accompanied by an associate of the National Aviary for the duration of their visit and agree that their service animals must remain out of habitats and other restricted areas with a staff member.

 - The wellbeing of our birds is our priority.
 While a service animal is trained now to react to birds, in our free-flight habitats the presence of service animals can cause fear for our birds and potentially cause them harm.
 Service dogs are restricted from entering the following areas: